alexsavio/alexsavio.github.io/content/virtualenv_.md

     pip install <package name>

- Go to its directory when it is activated
+ Go to its directory after activating it

     cdvirtualenv